ajuvercr/nautirust/README.md

 ## Configuration

-Channels and runners have to be defined, this can be done with command line arguments or a config file.
+Channels and runners have to be defined, this can be done with command line arguments or a config file (`orchestrator.toml` or specify with the `--config` flag).
 ```toml
 channels = "configs/channels/*.json"
 runners = "configs/runners/*/runner.json"